Auditor / Treasurer

 The auditor is the Executive Secretary to the Board of County Commissioners.
 The auditor schedules the meetings, prepares the agenda and records the minutes of each of the commission meetings and minutes from other committees or appointed board meetings and also serves as secretary to the County Park Board and County Planning and Zoning Commission.
 The auditor also attests to official actions of the county commission.

-The auditor is the chief financial officer of the county, handling all aspects of the counties financial affairs, including payroll and payroll reports, payment of bills, and disbursement of taxes collected for other taxing districts, preparation of financial statements, preparation and control of the annual county budget.
+The auditor is the chief financial officer of the county, handling all aspects of the county's financial affairs, including payroll and payroll reports, payment of bills, and disbursement of taxes collected for other taxing districts, preparation of financial statements, preparation and control of the annual county budget.
 The auditor calculates the mill levies for all taxing districts, such as, school districts, cities, townships, fire districts, park districts and other taxing districts located within the county.

 The auditor oversees the delinquent tax process and maintains records of county owned property, obtained through tax proceedings.
 The auditor also determines the valuations of railroads and utilities.